Creating and managing tables

 However, World of Workflows offers a single way to create relationships, but you can implement the three types of relationships by following the guide below:

-Imagine we have Type A and Type B
+Imagine we have Table_A and Table_B

 Whilst the first two types will appear in the user interface, the interface does not understand many to many relationships, however it is possible to develop a workflow that understands this structure, and therefore a custom web UI that is able to work with and manipulate it..